What is Asana

 No, I’m not referring to the Yoga position – the Asana I’m talking about was created by former Facebook and Google team members and is currently one of the biggest and most popular task management tools with focus on intuitive usability and efficient team collaboration.

-One could even go further and call it a communication super tool as it has the potential of killing 100% of outdated spreadsheet usage and internal work emails (e.g. unproductive email chains) by providing a cloud based structure to visualize and share projects and tasks, establish and reach milestones as well as avoid energy consuming discussions about timing, reporting and project status thus providing team members more time for creative thinking and clarity regarding deadlines, priorities and responsibilities.
+One could even go further and call it a communication super tool as it has the potential of killing 100% of outdated spreadsheet usage and internal work emails (e.g. unproductive email chains) by providing a cloud based structure to visualise and share projects and tasks, establish and reach milestones as well as avoid energy consuming discussions about timing, reporting and project status thus providing team members more time for creative thinking and clarity regarding deadlines, priorities and responsibilities.

 Why amondi uses Asana